 This is one element that sets apart those who see results quickly and those who don’t.

-So, listen up!
 The results you see are not from how much time you spend exercising.

 They come from HOW you spend that time exercising!

 Amping up the intensity of your workouts is going to give you much better results than working out longer.

 Regular exercisers don’t have extra time to workout, they make time.

-Most of us have unused chunks of time in our busy schedules to squeeze in a quick 15 minute interval workout.
+Most of us have unused chunks of time in our busy schedules to squeeze in a quick 15 minute calorie burning interval workout.

-Take some time to audit your schedule and see what can be rearranged to free up a few hours each week to exercise.
+Take a few minutes to audit your schedule and see what can be rearranged to free up a few hours each week to exercise.

-6. Break it up
+6. Break it Up

 There are many times when squeezing in a 30-45 minute workout is impossible.